 Overview: Laid back St. James City is an unicorporated residential community on the southern half of southwestern Florida's Pine Island.
-It is a closely knit place where neighbors know one another.
+It boasts Old Florida charm is a closely knit place where neighbors know one another.

 The community has no beaches and is dotted with mangroves and pine forests.
 As a result, commercial builders have not been terribly interested in the area, and much of it remains undeveloped, agricultural and rife with wildlife.
-Building height and density restrictions are in place and have helped keep the entire island in a very natural state.
-The southern end of St. James City is thick with single family homes, and Pine Island Cove, a 55+ manufactured home community, sits on the northern end.
+Building height and density restrictions are in place and have helped keep much of the island in a very natural state.
+The southern end of St. James City has single family homes, and Pine Island Cove, a 55+ manufactured home community, sits on the northern end.
 Nearly every residence sits along a canal.
 There are several marinas, a long bicycle path, a Winn Dixie, a Laundromat, a liquor store and banks but no golf courses.
-Bars with live bands and fun restaurants come alive at night.
+Fun restaurants and bars with bands come alive at night.
 Shopping and services are on the mainland, which is accessible via just one road.

 Population: 3,800 (city proper)